 With patient satisfaction scores more important than ever, healthcare facilities are looking to hire physicians with more than just strong clinical skills — they need doctors who can really connect with patients.
 Asking the behavioral interview questions during the interviewing process can help you identify physicians that have a great bedside manner and strong conflict resolution skills.

 How to get started

-For employers, these types of questions give a glimpse into how the physician will handle the various situations they may face in the new job.
-For the physician, it provides an opportunity to demonstrate skills that may not show up on a CV.
+So how do recruiters determine a physician’s communication skills and bedside manner?
+Rather than using interviews to ask about work history and accomplishments, which can easily be assessed through CVs and reference checks, many focus on asking behavioral questions.
+These types of questions give a glimpse into how the physician will handle the situations they may face in the new job.
+And for the physician, it provides an opportunity to demonstrate skills that may not show up on a CV.